salesforce/lwc-rfcs/text/0000-dynamic-events.md

 ```

 `lwc:on` will always be applied last.
 That means it will take precedence over whatever event listeners are declared in the template directly.
 In the above example, `x-child`, only one listener for event `foo` would be added and `childEventHandlers.foo` would be used for event handler .
-Additionally, there can be only one `lwc:on` directive on a element
+Additionally, there can be only one `lwc:on` directive on an element

 ### Event names